Shirley Greer Obituary 11/18/28 - 11/30/18

 Shirley is survived by her son Kerry M. Greer (Beth Greer) and several grandchildren Kevin Greer, Jaden Greer, Julian Greer, Joshua Greer, Janel Greer, Jayme Greer, and Jenna Greer.
 She had 2 great grandchildren Kosten Greer and August Wheeler.

-Her wishes were to be cremated, and a graveside service will be held 3:00 p.m. on Friday, December 28, 2018, at St. Peter and Paul Catholic Cemetery, with Father Paul Bonk officiating.
-There will then be a celebration of life party from 5-8pm in Polish Hall in Madison, IL.
+Her wishes were to be cremated, and the ashes will be buried by Father Paul at the gravesite service at St. Peter and Paul Cemetery on December 28th from 3-4 pm.
+There will then be a celebration of life party from 5-8 pm in Polish Hall in Madison, IL.
 In lieu of flowers, Shirley asked that you make a donation to the Humane Society where she donated yearly.

 To send flowers or a remembrance gift to the family of Shirley Greer, please visit our Tribute Store.